lwchkg/sunlight-x/README.md

 - Modified CSS (themes not supported in HTML output yet).

+# How to contribute

+- Start an issue, and write down your ideas there.
+- Give ideas on the API.
+- Add tests, contribute test snippets.
+- Add an language.
+Remember to add tests with it.
+- Points out where an existing language does not work well.
+(Start an issue for this.)

 # TODO

+- Add doucmentation.
-- Add all languages and plugins
+- Add the "doclinks" plugin.
-- Reorganize API
+- Reorganize API:
   - Sunlight.\*
   - Sunlight.Highlighter.\*
   - Add API for theme selection
   - Add API for getting the path and/or content of CSS files (and LESS files?).
 - Add more tests.
+- Revamp switchTo/switchBack mechanism.
+Currently it is broken when multiple languages are loaded.
-- Webpack for browsers
+- Webpack for browsers.
 - Clarify owners of code snippets (some unknown code are used now).
   - Others are listed in the code snippets folder.
 - Refactors.
+- Add support of template interpolations in Javascript, PHP and other languages.
 - Modernize the languages being highlighted.
 - Rewrite number parsers.

-# How to contribute

-- Start an issue, and write down your ideas there.
-- Give ideas on the API.
-- Add tests, contribute test snippets.

 # Copyright